Navigate these slides using the arrow keys on your keyboard or by swiping right or left on your mobile device.

 Around 300 of us are also sharing knowledge, news, inspiration, and support in our bustling Slack workspace.
 Join us there too!

-Tonight’s topic is critique, an often misunderstood activity that can strike fear into the hearts designers and stakeholders alike.
+Tonight’s topic is critique, an often misunderstood activity that can strike fear into the hearts of designers and stakeholders alike.
 We’ll explore six steps to get the most out of this exercise… while all remaining friends.

 Share your own critique success stories, war stories, etc.